edyedy123/Fit-Friends-App/README.md

 8. The system saves the set info and displays it as a list under the save button.
 The user may continue to add more sets until done.
 The user may also delete sets by long clicking them.

-### Viewing Friend Exercise
+### Viewing Friend's Exercises
-**Pre-requisites**:

-1.The user has an account in the system and has logged in.
-2.User has at least added friend.
+**Pre-requisites**: The user has an account in the system, has logged in and has at least one friend added.
 **Actor**: User.
-**Use Case Successful Post-conditions**: Friend workouts are displayed.
+**Use Case Successful Post-conditions**: Friend's exercises are displayed.

 1. The user clicks on **Friend** in Main Screen.
 2. List of all friends is shown.
-3. The user selects a Friend name from the list.
+3. The user selects a Friend's name from the list.
     * User clicks the system **back** button to go back to the main page.
-4. Friend workout are displayed.
+4. Friend's exercises are displayed.
     *  User clicks the system **back** button to go back to the Friend List.
-    *  User can scroll through their friend’s workouts.